grandeurdev/arduino-sdk/README.md

 ### Networking

-Grandeur Cloud is a managed backend as a service platform.
-We tie it all up for you so you won't have to do it yourself.
-This is one of the pain points that you face when building your IoT products with services like Google Cloud Platform and AWS.
-You will have a mix and match services together and tie it all up yourself.
-But it is always a good practice to fully understand a platform before using it.
-Therefore we are writing about how the networking works with Grandeur Cloud.
+Here we write about how the networking works on Grandeur Cloud.

-We works with two communication channel in apps SDK i) http based REST API and ii) duplex based realtime API.
-We use the first REST API channel to do stuff like authentication and file upload, while the other realtime API for fast request transmission like device data requests etc. Realtime channel is really fast and designed to transfer packets to server and from server at transmission rate of 200ms.
-It is based on our custom protocol and we call it duplex.
-We don't allow unauthenticated connection over this channel so initially establish communication over REST till authentication.
+We work with two communication channels in **Web SDK** i) HTTP based REST API channel and ii) Duplex based realtime API channel.
+We use the first to do some basic or heavy stuff like authentication or file uploading, while the latter, as its name suggests, for realtime communication like fetching or updating the device's data.
+The realtime channel is as fast as 200ms RTT.
+It is based on our custom protocol aka.
+Duplex.
+We do not allow any unauthenticated communication over this channel and therefore authenticate a connection over the REST channel first.

-In the hardware SDK, we use only a single channel; duplex based realtime API.
-Because of the fact that hardware uses access token to authenticate and which we provide very early on at init.
-So we do not need a separate channel for authentication and neither we are required to do heavy lifting like file upload.
-Because while duplex is very fast, it is reliable only for quick messages communication.
+In the **Hardware SDK**, we only use the realtime channel.
+A device cannot establish a connection over this channel unless and until its access token is validated.
+A device access token is provided while initializing the apollo configurations through `apollo.init()`.

 ### Allowed Origins

 This is another amazing topic and somehow related to access delegation in the end.
-As mentioned earlier in other sections that you can also access your project namespace using SDK by simply providing your API key to the SDK durning init.
-SDK returns a reference object to the project after initialization which can be then utilized to access the namespace.
-Which poses a security threat particularly in case of web apps but API key can be easily stolen.
-While in the end, you require a user to be authenticated first before making any request to platform, a hacker with stolen API key can still cause some damage.
-Like a hacker can register bogus users to your namespace or can create a copycat site for pishing.
-To handle this, we introduced cross origin request protection to our platform.
+As mentioned in the sections above that you can interact with your project's namespace through the JS SDK by initializing apollo with your API key.
+This returns an object referring to your project and can be used to access its namespace including its devices, datastore, and files storage.
+Putting this much responsibility on just the API key poses a security threat particularly in case of web apps as API Key can easily be stolen.
+Even though a user needs to log in first before making any request to the cloud, a hacker with having your API key can still cause some serious damage.
+For example, Registering bogus users to your project or creating a copycat site on your name for phishing to name a few.
+That's where cross-origin request sharing (CORS) policies come to play.

-So in order to establish communication from a website using the web SDK, you will have to first whitelist the domain name via settings page in the dashboard application.
+So to allow a web app to interact with your project using the Web SDK, you first need to whitelist the domain name your web app uses via the settings page in your dashboard.
 You cannot even send a request from your localhost without first whitelisting it.

-Now at this point, it is important to note that whitelisting localhost in production application is not a good practice and should be avoided in order to protect your users.
+*NOTE*: Keeping localhost whitelisted even in a production application is a very serious vulnerability.
+You should avoid that at all costs.

 ## The Dexterity of Hardware SDK